Eleven-am/frames/README.md

           like so ![](art/23.png)

 ## Images and Features
+### Disclaimer: The Social OAUTH feature requires a connection to a Phoenix-Elixir server.
+I intend to make my private server available to the public in the future.
 * The boarding page includes social authentication methods as well as email.
 Every user registered must be provided an auth key
     ![](art/1.png)
     ![](art/2.png)